Contents

 Use core designation templates available on the Academic Affairs website as a guide for revising the syllabus for a particular course.
 The UA Core Curriculum Committee requires direct use of the language espoused in the Core Templates in new courses proposed for core designations.

-After the syllabus for the course has been amended to include the language provided in the appropriate core template, the department should submit the following two items to the A&S assistant dean and director of student affairs: 1) a short memo explaining the rationale for the core attribute, and 2) the syllabus for the course.
-Please note that unlike the development of new courses or revision of existing courses, the process for obtaining a core attribute is managed outside of the CourseLeaf Course Inventory System.
+After the syllabus for the course has been amended to include the language provided in the appropriate core template, the department should submit the following two items to the A&S assistant dean and director of student affairs:

 After the assistant dean and director of student affairs receives the memo and updated syllabus, the A&S Undergraduate Curriculum Committee will review the proposal.